ankitkmisra/SoC-2020-Gestures-for-3D-Space/README.md

 ### Usage

-To use this project, follow these steps:
+To use this project, follow the steps listed below:

 1. First, make sure you have all the required dependencies.
 These include:
     1. Python (3.6.9)
     2. OpenCV Python (3.2.0)